JuOm49/Projet_3_chatop/README.md

 ## 6. Use Swagger
-   The Swagger documentation for the API is available at: http://localhost:3001/swagger-ui/index.html.
+   The Swagger documentation for the API is available at: http://localhost:3001/swagger-ui/index.html. (accessible only when the API local is running)
    You can authenticate using a user token, which must be generated through the API.